Delay and Redundancy in Lossless Source Coding: Preliminaries

-Let us define some useful quantities specific to generalized interval-mapping encoders, which will enable us to bound their redundancy in relatively simpler terms.
-A generalized interval-mapping encoder $\m{E}$ induces a measure over $\m{X}^n$, defined by
+Let us define some useful quantities pertaining to generalized interval--mapping encoders, that will enable us to bound their redundancy in relatively simple terms.
+A generalized interval--mapping encoder $\m{E}$ induces a measure over $\m{X}^n$, defined by

 and a conditional induced measure, defined as

 Define:

 and let